-- fe) For purposes of this policy, "significant banking relationship" means any of the following activities of a bank: - i.
+- f) For purposes of this policy, "significant banking relationship" means any of the following activities of a bank: - i.
 Involvement in the creation, sale, purchase, or retirement of a local agency's bonds, warrants, notes, or other evidence of indebtedness. - ii.
 Financing of a local agency's activities. - iii.
 Acceptance of a local agency's securities or funds as deposits. - I. MEDIUM-TERM CORPORATE NOTES.
 A maximum of 30% of the portfolio may be invested in medium-term corporate notes, with a maximum remaining maturity of five years or less.
 Notes eligible for investment shall be rated in a rating category of "A," its equivalent or better by a NRSRO.
-See Government Code Section 53601(k). - J. NON-NEGOTIABLE CERTIFICATES OF DEPOSIT-TIME DEPOSITS-CERTIFICATES OF DEPOSIT (non-negotiable certificates of deposit).
-The maximum maturity is 35 years.
+See Government Code Section 53601(k). - J. NON-NEGOTIABLE CERTIFICATES OF DEPOSIT.
+The maximum maturity is 5 years.
 Certificates of deposit are required to be collateralized as specified under Government Code Section 53630 et seq.
 The City, at its discretion, may waive the collateralization requirements for any portion that is covered by Federal Deposit Insurance Corporation (FDIC) insurance.
-The City shall have a signed agreement with any depository accepting City funds per Government Code Section 53649.
-No deposits shall be made at any time in certificates of deposit issued by a state or federal credit union if a member of the City Council or the Chief Financial Officer serves on the board of directors or any committee appointed by the board of directors of the credit union.
-In accordance with Government Code Section 53638, any deposit shall not exceed that total shareholder's equity of any depository bank, nor shall the deposit exceed the total net worth of any institution.-There is no limit on the percentage of the portfolio that can be invested in this category. - K. OBLIGATIONS OF THE STATE OF CALIFORNIA.
+There is no limit on the percentage of the portfolio that can be invested in this category. - K. OBLIGATIONS OF THE STATE OF CALIFORNIA.
 Including bonds payable solely out of revenues from a revenue producing property owned, controlled or operated by the state, or by a department, board, agency or authority of the state.
 The maximum maturity is 5 years.
-Obligations must be rated in a rating category of "A," its equivalent or better by a NRSRO.
 There is no limit on the percentage of the portfolio that can be invested in this category.
-See Government Code Section 53601(d).
+See Government Code Section 53601(d). - L. OBLIGATIONS OF THE OTHER 49 STATES.
+Including bonds payable solely out of revenues from a revenue producing property owned, controlled or operated by any of these states, or by a department, board, agency or authority of the state.
+The maximum maturity is 5 years.
+There is no limit on the percentage of the portfolio that can be invested in this category.
+See Government Code Section 53601(d). - M. MONEY MARKET FUNDS.
+A maximum of 20% of the portfolio may be invested in money market funds.
+Local agencies may invest in "shares of beneficial interest" issued by diversified